zevstamer/Ch.02_Algebra/README.md

 In this Jedi Task you will be practicing basic python variables and operators.
 You will be working in PyCharm's Interactive Python Console Window.
-When you are done you will click the print icon next to the window and Save your session as a PDF.
+When you are done you will click the print icon next to the console window and save your session as a PDF.
 This file will be uploaded to your Ch 2 repository